Sunday, September 21, 2025

 “Therefore hear the Word of the Lord, all you of the captivity, whom I have sent from Jerusalem to Babylon.
 Thus says the Lord of hosts, the God of Israel, concerning Ahab the son of Kolaiah, and Zedekiah the son of Maaseiah, who prophesy a lie to you in My Name: Behold, I will deliver them into the hand of Nebuchadnezzar king of Babylon, and he shall slay them before your eyes.
 And because of them a curse shall be taken up by all the captivity of Judah who are in Babylon, saying, ‘The Lord make you like Zedekiah and Ahab, whom the king of Babylon roasted in the fire;’ because they have done disgraceful things in Israel, have committed adultery with their neighbors’ wives, and have spoken lying words in My Name, which I have not commanded them.
 Indeed, I know, and am a witness, says the Lord.”
 Jeremiah 29:20-23

 “You shall also speak to Shemaiah the Nehelamite, saying, thus speaks the Lord of hosts, the God of Israel, saying: you have sent letters in your name to all the people who are at Jerusalem, to Zephaniah the son of Maaseiah the priest, and to all the priests, saying, ‘The Lord has made you priest instead of Jehoiada the priest, so that there should be officers in the house of the Lord over every man who is demented and considers himself a prophet, that you should put him in prison and in the stocks.
 Now therefore, why have you not rebuked Jeremiah of Anathoth who makes himself a prophet to you?
-For he has sent to us in Babylon, saying, this captivity is long; build houses and dwell in them, and plant gardens and eat their fruit.’”
+For he has sent to us in Babylon, saying, this captivity is long; build houses and dwell in them, and plant gardens and eat their fruit.’
+Now Zephaniah the priest read this letter in the hearing of Jeremiah the prophet.”
 Jeremiah 29:24-28

 Hebrews 10:31 says, “It is a dreadful thing to fall into the hands of the living God.”
 Hananiah, Ahab, Zedekiah and Shemaiah were four men who wanted nothing to do with taking God’s Word to foreign nations.
 They tried to persuade those who did to quit.
 A big mistake!

-Before we left for China, people tried to dissuade me from going.
-They gave me numerous reasons not to go.
+When I first spoke of going to China, people tried to dissuade me.
 Thankfully, a Christian singer named Keith Green wrote a track in 1982 that was entitled, “Why YOU should go to the Mission Field.”
 Keith said unless God has called you to America, He has already called you to the mission field.
-He said that Jesus was speaking to all His followers when He said, “Go into the all the world and preach the Gospel.”
+He said that Jesus was speaking to all His followers when He said, “Go into all the world and preach the Gospel.”
 (Mark 16:15)

 I am so thankful that God called me to take the Gospel to China.
 I look back fondly on those years.
 I enjoyed serving Jesus there so much that my heart broke to return to America.